-Compared to other basement basalt recovered from the Kerguelen Plateau during Leg 183, the Site 1140 basalts are distinctive in that they (1) were erupted in a submarine environment, as indicated by their pillowed structure and the intercalated nannofossil-bearing calcareous sediments and (2) are relatively unaltered, as indicated by fresh glass preserved at pillow margins and the lack of alteration in massive interiors of flow units.
-The five basement flow units at Site 1140 are tholeiitic basalts that are poorer in alkalis than lavas at other locations on the Kerguelen Plateau, except for Site 750 (Fig. F20).
-Basalts from Site 1140 range to higher MgO (8.1 wt%) and Ni (100 ppm) contents than basalts from other Leg 183 drill sites (Fig. F40).
+Compared to other basement basalt recovered from the Kerguelen Plateau during Leg 183, the Site 1140 basalts are distinctive in that they (1) were erupted in a submarine environment, as indicated by their pillowed structure and the intercalcated nannofossil-bearing calcareous sediments and (2) are relatively unaltered, as indicated by fresh glass preserved at pillow margins and the lack of alteration in massive interiors of flow units.
+The five basement flow units at Site 1140 are tholeiitic basalts that are poorer in alkalis than lavas at other locations on the Kerguelen Plateau, except for Site 750 (Fig. 19).
+Basalts from Site 1140 range to higher MgO (8.1%) and Ni (100 ppm) contents than basalts from other Leg 183 drill sites.
 They form two distinctive geochemical groups.
-Relative to Units 1, 5, and 6, Units 2 and 3 are enriched in highly incompatible elements, such as P, Zr, and Nb, by factors of 2 to 4 (Fig. F40).
+Relative to Units 1, 5, and 6, Units 2 and 3 are enriched in highly incompatible elements, such as P, Zr, and Nb, by factors of two to four (Fig. 40).
 Units 1, 5, and 6 have near chondritic ratios of Nb/Zr and Zr/Y; in this respect they are similar to the ~110-Ma lavas from Site 749 on the SKP.
 Despite their eruption in late Eocene time, when the SEIR was <50 km away, Site 1140 lavas are not geochemically similar to depleted MORB.
-They are geochemically similar to other tholeiitic basalts associated with the Kerguelen plume (Fig. F31).
-Unlike basalts from Elan Bank (Site 1137) and Site 738 on the SKP, basalts from Site 1140 show no evidence for a component derived from continental lithosphere.
+They are geochemically similar to other tholeiitic basalts associated with the Kerguelen plume (Fig. 31).
+Unlike basalts from Elan Bank (Site 1137), basalts from Site 1140 show no evidence for a component derived from continental lithosphere.

-Major results of drilling at Site 1140 on the northern flank of the NKP include
+Major results of drilling Site 1140 on the northern flank of the NKP include

 - 1. Miocene nannofossil and planktonic foraminifer species of warm water affinity that had not been recovered previously by drilling on the Kerguelen Plateau. - 2.
 Five submarine basalt flows with intercalated sediments.
-The ~1m-thick dolomitized nannofossil chalk and other thinner chalk interbeds within the submarine basaltic flow units indicate episodic eruptions in a bathyal environment.
+The ~1-m-thick dolomotized nannofossil chalk and other thinner chalk interbeds within the submarine basaltic flow units indicate episodic eruptions in a bathyal environment.
 Nannofossils and foraminifers in these chalks indicate a latest Eocene age, confirming that the uppermost igneous basement of the northernmost Kerguelen Plateau formed at <40 Ma.
-A magnetic reversal at the boundary between Basement Units 1 (normal) and 2-6 (reversed) corroborates nonvolcanic intervals as the uppermost igneous crust of the NKP formed. - 3.
-The ~4- to 23-m-thick basalt flows are dominantly <1-m pillows with a few massive, 5- to 10-m lobes.
+A magnetic reversal at the boundary between Basement Units 1 (normal) and 2-6 (reversed) corroborates nonvolcanic intervals as the uppermost igneous crust of the NKP formed.

+- 3. Basalt flows, ~4 to 23 m thick, which are dominantly <1 m pillows with a few massive, 5to 10-m lobes.
 The ~1-cm-thick quenched pillow margins are fine grained and contain macroscopically unaltered glass that is isotropic in thin section.
 Basaltic glass has not been recovered at other drill sites on the Kerguelen Plateau; shore-based studies of this glass will provide geochemical data, especially abundances of H2O, CO2, and S, that cannot be obtained from studies of altered crystalline rocks. - 4.
 Five pillow lava flow units consist of tholeiitic basalts that form two distinct geochemical groups; both groups have incompatible element abundance ratios within the range of other tholeiitic basalts associated with the Kerguelen plume.
-Unlike basalts from

-Elan Bank (Site 1137), there is no evidence for a continental lithosphere component.
+Unlike basalts from Elan Bank (Site 1137), there is no evidence for a continental lithosphere component.